SirTonero/aws-bootcamp-cruddur-2013/journal/week0.md

 #### The AWS Budget can be setup using the AWS management console, cloudshell and gitpod terminal

-1. step 1 : Create a Json file with the json code below
+1. step 1 : Create a Json file with the json Script below

 ```json
 {